farmalloc/exp_collective_farmalloc/README.md

 #### Container Implementations

+Here, we show our implementations in this artifact match the examples in Section 4 (Figures 7, 8, 13, and 15) and the evaluation in Section 5.2 (Table 3).

 The implementations of the B-tree and the skip list are placed in the `include/far_memory_container` directory.
 Correspondence between the container variant names in the paper (listed in Section 5.2) and